CursorHop

 Pick ShareMouse if…

-- You already own a ShareMouse Pro license.
+• You already own a ShareMouse Standard or Professional license.

 Pick CursorHop if…

-- You want every feature — including encryption — in the free trial.
+• You want every feature - including encryption and file transfer - in the free trial.

-- You want 14 days to change your mind, refund, no questions.
+• You want 14 days to change your mind.
+ShareMouse offers no refund policy.

 Quick answers